To ECHO is to learn, to share,

 How to ECHO and expand your knowledge

 While we have made it easy to participate in an ECHO, it is more than just showing up the day of.
 We ask that every participant commit to the entire ECHO series.
-This typically means five to seven ECHO sessions, each lasting an hour.
-ECHO sessions are weekly, every other week or monthly and are scheduled at the same time each day.
+This typically means four to six ECHO sessions, each lasting an hour.
+ECHO sessions are usually weekly, and scheduled at the same time each day.

 In addition to your time, every ECHO participant commits to sharing their experience with the group.